 - Crowding - not enough space between teeth.

 - Spacing - too much space between teeth.

 There is no way to speed up orthodontic treatment, as it is a slow process.
 As the tooth moves, the bone has to form and resorb simultaneously.
 You can maintain good oral hygiene and clean around the braces properly to avoid any complication that might lengthen the treatment.

 Braces apply a constant pressure on the teeth, which results in its movement.
 The bone gets resorbed in the direction of force, and bone is formed from where the tooth moved.
 The bone around the teeth changes its shape according to the pressure applied.

 Query: Hi doctor, I have a 2 year old son, who was born through a c-section.
 One out of his six teeth is actively disintegrating.
 The enamel has come off, and the inner part of the tooth is exposed and sensitive to cold drinks.
 What should I do?
 Read Full »

 Query: Hi doctor, My right tooth is infected.
 I have done a filling in the tooth before two years.
 Now, the infection has spread to the roots.
 I am unable to use the right side because of this problem.
 Please tell me the solution.
 Read Full »

 Query: Hello doctor, I am an 18 year old boy.
 I have teeth pain and sensitivity whenever I drink something cold or hot.
 Why does it occur?
 I also have stains on my teeth.
 I do not smoke or drink alcohol, but my teeth do not look white.
 How can I improve the colour of my teeth?
 Also, why do I get the smell ...
 Read Full »

-Do you have a question on Periodontitis or Sensitive Teeth?Ask a Doctor Online
+Do you have a question on Periodontitis or Loose Teeth?Ask a Doctor Online